-- Microeconomic and Macroeconomic Analysis (Readings 12-15): Important particularly if you are new to the world of Economics, these readings introduce the basic concept of supply and demand (Reading 12).
-Once you have grasped this, you can expand your knowledge to cover the output and costs incurred by firms – fixed, variable and marginal costs (Reading 13).
-Covering basic macroeconomic concepts this study session begins with the analysis of aggregate demand, supply and output combined with examination of economic growth (Reading 14).
-Moving onto business cycles in different economies, this session concludes with a look at the fiscal and monetary policy as a backdrop for mitigating economic activity (Reading 15).
+- Microeconomic and Macroeconomic Analysis (LM 1-4): Important particularly if you are new to the world of Economics, these readings introduce the basic concept of supply and demand.
+Once you have grasped this, you can expand your knowledge to cover the output and costs incurred by firms – fixed, variable and marginal costs.
+Covering basic macroeconomic concepts this study session begins with the analysis of aggregate demand, supply and output combined with examination of economic growth.
+Moving onto business cycles in different economies, this session concludes with a look at the fiscal and monetary policy as a backdrop for mitigating economic activity.

-- Monetary and Fiscal Policy, International Trade, and Currency Exchange Rates (Readings 16-18): This study session explains the flow of goods and services, physical and financial capital across countries.
-It also provides an overview of currency market fundamentals.
+- Monetary and Fiscal Policy, Geopolitics, International Trade and Currency Exchange Rates (LM 5-8): This study session explains the flow of goods and services, physical and financial capital across countries.
+It also provides an overview of currency market fundamentals and introduction to geopolitics.

 This is a crucial topic which isn’t easy, so don’t leave it to the last week.
 That’s too late.

 Ideally, have a review early in your studies and then hit it hard in the final month.
-Make sure you understand the rule and regulations that make up the ethics syllabus – scenarios in the CFAI curriculum will allow you to put these conventions into a practical context.
+Make sure you understand the rule and regulations that make up the Ethics syllabus – scenarios in the CFA curriculum will allow you to put these conventions into a practical context.
 The questions will be scenario-based so make sure you can apply the rules to hypothetical situations.

 If you have any questions about the CFA Level 1 study order, comment below!